Hidden Figures (picture book): Summary

 Hidden Figures tells the true story of four African-American female mathematicians working at NASA from the 1940s to the 1960s.
 It follows Katherine Johnson, Mary Jackson, Dorothy Vaughan, and Christine Darden.

 Set against the backdrop of World War II, the Cold War, and the Space Race, the book depicts the work that Johnson, Jackson, and Vaughan did for NASA (previously National Advisory Committee for Aeronautics) as Computers at the Langley Research Center.
 Additionally, Hidden Figures describes Darden's later work on supersonic flight and sonic booms at Langley Research Center as well.

-The women faced many challenged including discrimination due to their race and gender during their time at NASA.
+The women faced many challenges including discrimination due to their race and gender during their time at NASA.
 Until 1958, they were forced to work under segregated conditions.
 Hidden Figures details their resilience and dedication as they overcame hardship and changed American history.

 The book also includes a timeline of space and aeronautics research, additional biographies about each of the women and a glossary for younger children.